oe/async-task-schedule/readme.md

   private taskExecStrategy: 'parallel' | 'serial'

   /**
+   * task waiting stragy, default to debounce
+   *  throttle: tasks will combined and dispatch every `maxWaitingGap`
+   *  debounce: tasks will combined and dispatch util no more tasks in next `maxWaitingGap` */ private taskWaitingStrategy: 'throttle' | 'debounce' /**
-   * throttle in milliseconds, default 50
+   * task waiting time in milliseconds, default 50ms
-   */
+   *     differently according to taskWaitingStrategy */
-  private maxWaitingGap?: number
+  private maxWaitingGap: number

   /**